maatouk/sampling_large_hyperplane_tMVN/README.md

-# Sampling large hyperplane-truncated MVN distrbution using Karhunen-Loève expansion (KLE) and Matheron's update rule (MUR):
+# Sampling large hyperplane‑truncated multivariate normal distributions:
 This repository includes R code for sampling from a high-dimensional hyperplane-truncated multivariate normal distribution using the Karhunen-Loève expansion (KLE) and Matheron's update rule (MUR), see Maatouk et al. (2024a,b).
 Additionally, it provides the "LS.KLE" function for generating a very large Gaussian vector extracted from a stationary Gaussian process.
 Using this function, a Gaussian vector of size 1,000,000 can be generated in a few seconds.